Gaussian Behavior of Quadratic Irrationals: Extraction of coefficients and obtention of the Gaussian law.

 \subsection{Landau Theorem}

 The Landau Theorem \cite{Lan} was proved by Landau in 1924.
 This is a strong tool which gives estimates on the sum of coefficients of a Dirichlet series, provided the series satisfies (not too) strong analytical properties.
-This Theorem is not so well-known, and many works (as \cite{BaVa} or \cite {PoSh}) that use it, do not deal with a {\em strong} version of this theorem (that yet exists in the original work of Landau, but is perhaps a little bit hidden).
-These authors begin with a weak version and prove the strong version by hands\footnote{In \cite{BaVa}, the authors use the {\em weak} version of the Landau Theorem, and they have to introduce the so-called {\em smoothed} probabilistic model.
+This theorem is not so well-known, and many works (as \cite{BaVa} or \cite {PoSh}) that use it, do not deal with a {\em strong} version (that yet exists in the original work of Landau \cite{Lan}, but is perhaps a little bit hidden).
+These authors begin with a weak version and prove the strong version by hand\footnote{In \cite{BaVa}, the authors use the {\em weak} version of the Landau Theorem, and they have to introduce the so-called {\em smoothed} probabilistic model.
 With this {\em strong} version at hands, the part of their work may be changed and shortened.}.
 What we mean by {\em weak} or {\em strong} is related to the exponent $\xi$: the weak version only deals with $\xi <1$, and very often (as it is the case here) one would need a {\em strong} version which would deal with an exponent $\xi$ that may be larger than 1.
-In fact, this strong version is already present in Landau's work \cite{Lan}, but not in an explicit way.
 A proof of the {\em strong} version is precisely given in Roux's thesis \cite{Ro} and also available in \cite{BeLhVa16}.
 We here need a ``uniform'' version (with respect to parameter $w$) of this strong version:

 \begin{classicalThm}{Theorem} {\em If there is a complex neighborhood ${\cal W}$ of 0 where the series $P(s, w)$ satisfies the ``uniform'' conclusions of Theorem \ref{Thm:L}, with an exponent $\xi>0$, and a width $\delta$, the following holds for any $N\ge 1$